Spine Spot Chiropractic

 Therapeutic Exercise

-Therapeutic exercise plays a crucial role in the field of physical therapy and rehabilitation.
-It encompasses a wide range of exercises that aim to improve physical function, reduce pain, and enhance overall well-being.
-This article delves into the definition, principles, types, and significance of therapeutic exercise, shedding light on its immense benefits for individuals undergoing rehabilitation.
+At Spine Spot Chiropractic in Basalt, Colorado, Dr. James Fraser is dedicated to promoting health and rehabilitation through therapeutic exercise.
+This crucial aspect of physical therapy encompasses a wide range of exercises aimed at improving physical function, reducing pain, and enhancing overall well-being.
+This article explores the definition, principles, types, and significance of therapeutic exercise, highlighting its immense benefits for individuals undergoing rehabilitation.

 What is Therapeutic Exercise?